If you’re handing out print materials to your customers there are three key components

 Once you’ve determined what you want to present and in what manner you’re going to present it, then it’s time to uncover the most appealing way to get that message across.
 You want eye-catching material that makes the recipient want to look it over, hold it in their hands, and spend some time absorbing the information you worked so hard at providing.
 The last thing you want is something that goes directly from their hands to a wastebasket.

-Contact us at Tingalls Dzyn to help you craft a postcard or brochure that has a defined purpose, is highly readable, and very appealing to your audience.
+Contact us at Tingalls Graphic Designto help you craft a postcard or brochure that has a defined purpose, is highly readable, and very appealing to your audience.